 - There are no rules: Don’t get caught up in the way it’s done.
 You don’t need to buy anything special.

 - Start small: Choose just a few minutes.
+It’s better to create a consistent practice that you can make longer.

 - Choose the path that feels right to you.
 There are many types and heritages of meditation.
 Choose whatever you connect with and seems doable to you.